itmurf/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code.
+I want to learn version control with git.